khinsen/leibniz/README.md

 specification languages
 [OBJ](http://cseweb.ucsd.edu/~goguen/sys/obj.html) and its modern offshoot [Maude](http://maude.cs.illinois.edu/).
-For readers familiar with these languages, a Leibniz "context" is equivalent to an "object" in OBJ or to a
+For readers familiar with these languages, a Leibniz "context" is roughly the same as an "object" in OBJ or a
 "[functional module](http://maude.cs.uiuc.edu/maude2-manual/html/maude-manualch4.html)"
 in Maude.
 Reading the Maude documentation is currently the best preparation for understanding Leibniz.